SimranGahra/ENSE374-Cookify/readme.md

 ## 9.0 Acknowledgments

 This project benefited from various tools and resources, including the use of **ChatGPT** by OpenAI.
 ChatGPT was instrumental in providing guidance, generating content, and refining documentation throughout the project.

-We acknowledge and appreciate the contributions of this AI-driven tool in enhancing the quality and clarity of our work.
+We also extend our sincere gratitude to **Professor Yogesh Sharma, P.Eng.**, for his invaluable support, mentorship, and guidance throughout this project.
+His expertise and encouragement were critical to the successful completion of our work.

+Thank you to everyone who contributed to the success of this project.